Frequently Asked Questions

 How It Works

-Our 100 Men group began in July of 2017, and in ten weeks grew to 155 plus members.
+Our 100 Men group began in July of 2017, and in ten weeks grew to 145+ members.
 Membership is currently not capped.
 Potential members were captivated by the idea of helping smaller charities close to home, and the simplicity of the 100 Men concept - leveraging $100 individual contributions into $10,000 or more.
-There are four, one-hour meetings a year at which a deserving, non-profit receives $10,000+.
-100 Men Who Give A Damn - Central Ohio has no bank account, treasurer, president or any of the other typical overhead trappings.
+There are three, one-hour meetings a year at which a deserving, non-profit receives $10,000+.
+100 Men Who Give A Damn - Central Ohio has no bank account, treasurer, president, or any of the other typical overhead trappings.
 100% of every dollar collected goes directly to a local charity.
-There is no national organization, However, there are over 400 similar organizations around North America and Europe (100 Men..., 100 Women..., 100 Kids...)
+There is no national organization, however, there are over 400 similar organizations around North America and Europe (100 Men..., 100 Women..., 100 Kids...)
 We are happy to assist anyone who would like to start a group in their area.

 Getting Close to the Charity